 Caring for a person with Alzheimer's disease can take its toll physically, emotionally and financially.
 Opportunities to enjoy the company of others in a relaxed atmosphere are few.
 A Memory Café provides just such an opportunity, and Erie will soon have one.

-Beginning March 5, we will host a Memory Café on the first and third Thursday of each month from 1 to 3 p.m.
+We are hosting a Memory Café on the first and third Thursday of each month from 1 to 3 p.m.
 We are located at 7180 Perry Highway in Erie, just one mile north of the I-90 & State St. interchange.
 Attendance is free and open to the public.

 At our Memory Café, participants will have the opportunity to socialize, learn and share their experiences with others in similar circumstances in a stigma-free environment.
 More than 5 million Americans are living with Alzheimer's, and support is greatly needed in our community.
 The friendships and joy that resonate from these cafés bring light and life to both people with dementia and their caregivers.